prithwirajsaha83/ghumkaya/wp-content/themes/travel-stories/readme.txt

 1. Theme home page.

 == Changelog ==

+= V1.6 - 25.08.2016 =
+* Update : All functionality for WordPress 4.6 was updated.

+= V1.5 - 01.06.2016 =
+* Bugfix: Bug with header displaying (without slider) was fixed.
+* Bugfix: Bug with comments displaying was fixed.
+* Update: The theme has been tested for the compatibility with WordPress v.4.5.2.

 = V1.4 - 28.07.2015 =
 * Bugfix: screen-reader-text class was added to the style.css file